OCA/sale-workflow/sale_order_line_price_history/README.rst

 Known issues / Roadmap
 ======================

-* The *Customer* column of the *price history lines* list is not hidden when there is a specific client selected because odoo doesn't allow showing/hiding a column from a *list view* dynamically (based on any condition).
 * The number of entries of prices history in the wizard should be configurable, currently it is limited to 20.
 * In the sale order line, the new button with clock icon will not be activated